Dental Veneers FAQS

 The initial visit involves an assessment of the teeth and gums.
 Our dentist in Baltimore, MD, will use an x-ray to examine the dental structure and gums for any decay.
 Next, your teeth are cleaned off any plaque buildup.
 The dentist will explain what the process involves, the benefits, and the risks.

 Your teeth are prepared by trimming a small part of the enamel.
 The amount taken off will depend on the size of the veneers.
 If you choose composite veneers, the dentist will bond it immediately.

-Since the porcelain veneers are created in the lab, the dentist will take a mold of your teeth and cover them with temporary veneers.
+Since the porcelain veneers are created in the lab, the tooth extraction Baltimore will take a mold of your teeth and cover them with temporary veneers.

 - Fixing of the veneers

 The second appointment is set two to three weeks after, and it involves fixing the permanent veneers.
 The dentist will examine the color of the veneers and cement them in place using special cement.

 The veneers resemble your teeth, so no special dental instructions are needed, other than maintain your standard hygiene practice.